SOUTH NORTH NEXUS

 Board Member

-is a conflict and post-conflict strategist and leader with extensive experience in diplomacy, advocacy…
+and leader with extensive experience in

 READ MORE

-PARTNERS
+OUR GLOBAL PARTNERS

-We are extremely thankful to all of our community partners who help us achieve our vision of listening locally and contributing globally.
+We are extremely thankful to all of our community partners who help us

 • Montana: Bienvinidos a Gallatin Valley

-• Nicaragua: CALPI (Centro de Asistencia Légal a Pueblos Indígenas)
+• Nicaragua: CALPI (Centro de Asistencia Legal a Pueblos Indígenas)

 • Kenya: BLEC, Inclusive Concepts